executors/executors/explanatory.md

 possible only if `executor_execute_blocking_category_t<Executor>` is `nonblocking_execution_tag`.

-The behavior of `async_defer` is semantically equivalent to `async_post` and is primarily to indicate an ordering of work which allows for additional performance optimizations within the executor implementation.
+**Comparison to async_post.** The behavior of `async_defer` is semantically equivalent to `async_post` and is primarily to indicate an ordering of work which allows for additional performance optimizations within the executor implementation.

 ### `sync_execute`